 The importance of effective project management can’t be understated.
 After all, it’s a critical piece of turning great ideas into results.
 You’re already behind your competition if you aren’t using technology to boost your project management.

 The tool you choose must match your projects.
 A complex tool isn’t necessary for many organizations, making managing projects more difficult.
-Microsoft SharePoint for project management is a top of the line tool that can take your project management to new heights.
+Microsoft SharePoint for project management is a top-of-the-line tool that can take your project management to new heights.

-SharePoint Helps You Manage Project Information
+Manage Project Information

 One of the most valuable features of SharePoint is its document management capabilities.
 SharePoint allows you to manage and store your documents in just one place.
-Having a centralized document library for all of your project documents can streamline your project management.
+A centralized document library for all your project documents can streamline your project management.

 You can eliminate time spent searching through emails or file cabinets to find what you’re looking for.
 You can easily access and share information.

 Creating individual SharePoint project sites helps easily control who has access to documents.
-This is especially useful when juggling multiple projects.
+Project sites are beneficial when juggling multiple projects.
 You can ensure sensitive information doesn’t end up in the wrong hands.

-Not only can you manage your files but you can protect them and the data within them.
+Not only can you manage your files, but you can protect them and the data within them.

-SharePoint Fosters Collaboration Among Team Members
+Foster Collaboration Among Team Members

-Not only will you save time and money on projects, but you can foster relationships between team members that will carry on to future projects.
-SharePoint allows your team members to work on projects in real-time and instantly share their work.
+You will save time and money on projects and foster relationships between team members that will carry on to future projects.
+SharePoint allows your team members to work on projects in real time and instantly share their work.
 More and more companies are increasing flexibility for their employees and allowing them to work remotely.

-Your employees will no longer need to carry around paper files.
-They won’t have to worry about being unable to work because they left something at the office or are too sick to go to work.
+With SharePoint, remote work is streamlined and efficient.
+Your employees won’t have to worry about being unable to work because they left something at the office or were too sick to go to work.
 SharePoint fits the modern worker’s needs.

 In addition to the lists and libraries discussed above, SharePoint web parts can also be used to provide updates and announcements to team members and project managers.
 These may be individual task updates or project changes that need to be shared for the whole team to see.

-SharePoint Security Gives You Control Over Who Can See Sensitive Data
+Control Who Can See Sensitive Data

 Security starts with your SharePoint project management template.
 You decide what teams or groups are necessary to secure your projects and they can be built right into the template.

 SharePoint can also handle individual permissions if you need to make an exception for one of your projects.
-To do this, you simply add the unique permissions to your documents, files, and folders.
+To do this, you simply add individual permissions to your documents, files, and folders.

 You get the benefit of up-to-date information and know that paperwork will not fall into the wrong hands.
-You also maintain the power to control exactly who can see what at any given moment.
+You also maintain the power to control who can see what at any given moment.
 It’s common for members of project teams to switch roles or departments within a company.

 With permission settings, you can turn off their access to view documents they no longer need.
-Permissions can go a long way toward protecting information that needs to stay within your team or department, such as the cost of a project.
+Permissions can go a long way toward protecting information that needs to stay within your team or department, such as the project cost.

-SharePoint Optimizes Project Reporting
+Optimize Project Reporting

-SharePoint reporting allows you to keep status reports for your projects up to date and accurate.
+SharePoint reporting allows you to keep project status reports for your projects up to date and accurate.
 SharePoint has various reporting features that give your project team members real-time updates.

 Project reporting makes it easy to prioritize the tasks that need the most attention.
 SharePoint has features such as centralized reference areas designed to help project managers.
 For example, you can create a OneNote notebook to store meeting minutes and communicate important information via project announcements that are visible to the team.

 SharePoint Online Project Management

-Companies utilizing Office 365, have a unique opportunity.
-In addition to the SharePoint project management capabilities outlined, they can also integrate with other Office 365 apps.
+Companies utilizing Office 365 have a unique opportunity.
+In addition to the SharePoint project management capabilities outlined, they can integrate with other Office 365 apps.
 SharePoint Online project management improves productivity through features beyond what SharePoint Server alone can provide.

 This includes the ability to integrate with other Office 365 apps as well as third-party applications.
+A few examples include:

-- Using Microsoft To-Do to consolidate tasks from multiple projects into an easy to use dashboard for users
+- Using Microsoft To-Do to consolidate tasks from multiple projects into an easy-to-use dashboard for users

 Project management with SharePoint Online gives the same great benefits as traditional SharePoint while expanding capabilities.
 When considering a move from on-premises SharePoint to SharePoint Online, it is important to consider features and functionalities beyond just SharePoint.

-Using SharePoint for Project Management
+Can SharePoint be Used for Project Management?

-Using SharePoint for project management could be the best decision you ever make.
-As you can see, SharePoint can take your project management to a new level by using technology to bring your team together.
+As a project management solution, SharePoint can take your project management to a new level by using technology to bring your team together.